 Guess Which Arab Nation Is First to Comprehensively Regulate Bitcoins!

 It could be argued that nothing has influenced the financial world more than the rise of crypto-currencies ever since the discovery of oil!
+So it comes as no surprise that anyone interested in this side of the financial sector would take some time to review about bitcoin trader.
+With anything, the more you know, the better.
 Different actors in the international community reacted differently towards the crypto-currencies, whether on the state level, corporate level, or individual level.
 Some panicked and made it illegal, some saw how promising it is and invested in it, and others regulated it.

 For a very simplified and fun demonstration of what the crypto-currency is, you can check out Ahmed Ghandour’s episode in el Da7ee7 about the bitcoin!